 Our members have previously posted comparative reviews of Qantas & Virgin’s A330 Business class, which is offered on longer domestic flights between Perth and the east coast of Australia.
 This week, AFF veteran swanning_it has posted an informative review comparing the short-haul Boeing 737 Business class on Qantas & Virgin Australia.

 I’ve been flying almost entirely business now for some time but have only just managed to compare all of the seats (row 1 in QF for the first time yesterday).

 Boeing 737s are used by both airlines on most Australian domestic routes, as well as on flights to Bali, Papua New Guinea, New Zealand and other destinations in the Pacific.
 On these aircraft, both Qantas and Virgin offer recliner seats in a 2-2 configuration.
 Qantas’ aircraft have 12 Business seats spread across 3 rows, while Virgin Australia offers a smaller Business class cabin with 8 seats.

-While swanning_it believes that Qantas’ Business seats are more comfortable, Virgin appears to offer more legroom.
+While swanning_it believes that the Qantas Business Class seats are more comfortable, the Virgin Australia seats appear to offer more legroom.
 Having the seat in front recline is not an issue on Virgin as there is still plenty of space.
 On Qantas, however, sitting in row one (behind the bulkhead) is advisable as it avoids the possibility a reclining seat in front.

 Flight attendants from both airlines provide polished, professional service, although some members note that the smaller Business cabin on Virgin can result in more attentive service.
 The meals offered by both airlines also rate well.
 Virgin wins when it comes to “presentation”, but our member gives Qantas the edge for “substance”.
 Virgin’s competitive advantage is that Business passengers can order additional snacks from the “pantry menu”, as well as anything from the a-la-carte Economy menu.